umrysh/docs.worktyme.ca/content/_index.md

 ## First Login

-When you first login you will be shown your profile page.
+When you first login you will be shown your [profile page]({{< relref "/docs/profile_pages.md" >}}).
 All of your employees are shown their own profile page when they first login.
 An employee is able to fill in and update any information on their own profile page.
 Admins can also modify and change any other employee's profile page information (including the profile pages of other admins)

 ![Profile page](/docs/img/home_page.png)

-_You can find information about all of the different menu items listed on the left side of the page in the *menu* section_

 # Next steps